 Topics vary year to year.
 Current topics include: "Women, Gender and the American Revolution"-analyzing the form and function of gender in the revolutionary era; and "Women's History through Autobiography" the history of women in Europe and America from the 17th century through the 20th using autobiographies written by women.
 Course may be repeated for credit.
-Prereq: HIST 285, GWST 280, or permission of the instructor; CL: GWST 373; W; C. Denial, P. Gold
+Prereq: HIST 285, GWST 280, or permission of the instructor; CL: GWST 373; W; HIST 373B is DV; C. Denial, P. Gold